What to do if you’ve had a phishing attack

 - Ensure that you regularly update patches for operating systems, software, firmware, web browsers etc.

 - Install antivirus and anti-malware solutions and set these to regularly update and carry out regular scans.
 It is recommend that you do not rely on free versions of these.

 - Disable macro scripts for e-mail files, Office viewer software for opening Microsoft Office files might also be a consideration.

 - Ensure that you remove admin rights from users, and restrict the use of this.

 - Prevent or restrict the execution of programs in locations such as temporary folders used for internet, or zip files (compression/decompression programs) including those located in the AppData/LocalAppData folder.

 Continually train your staff to help them to be aware of phishing emails.
 Often these can be very convincing but there may be clues such as spelling mistakes or having an urgency about them to encourage you to click on them.

 Before you click on any link hover over it and see where they direct you before you click.
 If links are to a company’s website, visit the company’s website yourself rather than click on the link.

-Take your time opening emails, always look for any typos, capital letters where there should be lower case, extra spacing and full stops missing.
+Take your time opening e-mails, always look for any typos, capital letters where there should be lower case, extra spacing and missing full stops.
 Be aware of and fuzzy or unclear logos.
-Take your time rather than respond to any ‘urgent action’ type emails.
+Take your time rather than respond to any ‘urgent action’ type e-mails.

-For examples of local threats from phishing emails visit Zephyr South West Regional Organised Crime Unit
+For examples of local threats from phishing e-mails visit the South West Regional Organised Crime Unit.